wonder-mice/d3-flame-graph/TASKS.md

 # Tasks

+- [x] Selection doesn't update correctly.
+When appearance changes, it's not clear whether list of changed nodes is complete or appearance was changed via other inputs too.
 - [x] hoverHighlightedNodes is a bad name (differs only by `ed` suffix).
 - [x] updateHoverHighlight() is a mess
 - [x] When clicking on tiny node it remains tiny even while focused.